peoplecarbon/pplcdid/js-resolver/README.md

 ## DID Document

-The did resolver takes the identifier and queries existing PPLDID repositories to retrieve a DID document with the hash representation of the given identifier.
+The did resolver takes the identifier and queries existing PPLCDID repositories to retrieve a DID document with the hash representation of the given identifier.

 A minimal DID document using the above sample DID looks like this: